Vonage/vonage-php-sdk-core/README.md

 Contributing
 ------------

-This library is actively developed and we love to hear from you!
+This library is actively developed, and we love to hear from you!
 Please feel free to [create an issue][issues] or [open a pull request][pulls] with your questions, comments, suggestions and feedback.

 [signup]: https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=github&utm_campaign=php-client-library
 [doc_sms]: https://developer.nexmo.com/messaging/sms/overview